intel/xpumanager/xpumd/charts/xpumd/json/README.md

 $ ./convert-metrics.sh old-xpum.json dashboard.json
 ```

-Then check which panels are using the ambigous old-XPUM "type"
+Then check which panels are using the ambiguous old-XPUM "type"
 attribute, so one can update their legends to suitable OTel ones:

 ```